CARAMEL is a project that aims to introduce an innovative anti-hacking intrusion detection/prevention systems for the European automotive industry.

 The EU-funded CARAMEL project is developing cybersecurity solutions for the new generation of cars:

-- i) Autonomous cars
+- i) Autonomous mobility

 - Cyberattacks do not require physical access to the vehicle or tampering with the communication system.

-- ii) 5G connected vehicles
+- ii) 5G connected mobility

 - V2X applications interconnect not only vehicles but also infrastructure and pedestrians, hence it is critical to protect V2X functions from a misuse.

 - Unauthorized access and control of EVSE stations and firmware modifications should be prevented.